 Before students can begin the program of study in economics, they must complete a prerequisite in mathematics.
 The prerequisite itself does not count towards the course requirements for the major.
 The mathematics prerequisite for Econ 101 (Introduction to Microeconomics), Econ 102 (Introduction to Macroeconomics), and Econ 205 (Statistical Methods) is:

 Math Q114 (Quantitative Reasoning)* or

-equivalent math level, or placement into Math 129 or 130 (Math Placement Test B)
+equivalent math level, or placement into Math 129 or 130 (score of 59% on ALEKS math placement test)